 Hey, you Monster Lovers!

-Maybe the most popular monster of them all, today is Frankenstein Day.
-Everybody knows about Frankenstein—or thinks they do, anyway.
-However, this incredibly popular and iconic, ‘Halloween’ creature has been so warped by retellings and modern, Americanized, Halloween culture.
-Although everybody refers to this monster as ‘Frankenstein’, this is actually the name of the scientist who created the monster.
-And the monster itself doesn’t have any name at all.
+A staple among spooky movies and scary stories shared around the campfire at summer camp, today is Frankenstein Day.
+Everybody knows about Frankenstein—or, at least, thinks they do.
+But this incredibly popular and iconic, ‘Halloween’ creature has been so warped by re-tellings and modern Halloween culture that everybody mislabels this monster.
+‘Frankenstein’ is actually the name of the SCIENTIST who created the creature.
+The monster itself doesn’t technically have a name at all.